webview/webview_csharp/README.md

 It uses Edge Chromium, with fallback to the 'old' Edge, on Windows, GTK Webkit on Linux and Cocoa Webkit on maxOS.
 *sharpWebview* ships precompiled libraries for each system, ready to be used in your next C# project.
 This repository contains a cmake file to compile webview via *Github Actions* [![WebviewNative](https://github.com/geaz/sharpWebview/workflows/WebviewNative/badge.svg)](https://github.com/geaz/sharpWebview/actions?query=workflow%3AWebviewNative).

-You are always able to see which webview version *sharpWebview* uses by looking into the [CMakeLists.txt](https://github.com/geaz/sharpWebview/blob/master/CMakeLists.txt) (GIT_TAG option in the *FetchContent_Declar command).
+You are always able to see which webview version *sharpWebview* uses by looking into the [CMakeLists.txt](https://github.com/geaz/sharpWebview/blob/master/CMakeLists.txt) (GIT_TAG option in the *FetchContent_Declare* command).
 You can find all compiled libraries and used patches in the [libs](https://github.com/geaz/sharpWebview/tree/master/libs) folder of this repository.

 All patches are also contributed back to [zserge/webview](https://github.com/zserge/webview).